nachopitt/migrations/README.md

     {--realpath : Indicate any provided migration file paths are pre-resolved absolute paths}
     {--fullpath : Output the full path of the migration}
     {--squash : Generate one migration file instead of multiple files}
+    {--withoutForeignKeyConstraints : Avoid adding foreign key constraints to the migration}
 ```

 If `file` argument is not provided, the default value would be `database_model/${database}.sql`, where `${database}` is the default database name.